Abstract Submission Guidelines

 Abstract Guidelines

 The Title should not be longer than 12 words.
-Be creative and contain all the incredible ideas presented in the abstract in an attractive manner that will encourage everyone to read your valuable work.
+Be creative and comprise all the incredible ideas presented in the abstract in an attractive manner that will encourage everyone to read your valuable work.

 Who is submitting the abstract?